kamranahmedse/developer-roadmap/src/data/roadmaps/engineering-manager/content/defining-and-enforcing-values@ZuZuzwy-Frsn_PFJZVuAQ.md

 # Defining and Enforcing Values

-The Engineering Manager plays a crucial role in defining and enforcing team values to cultivate an optimal team culture.
-They pinpoint key values aligned with company goals, and ensure team's adherence through repeated communication and actions.
-Challenges arise with conflicts and resistance, handled through mediations and sometimes, necessary crew reshuffling.
-Skills needed for success are proficient communication, diplomacy, and empathy.
-Setting a personal example also underscores the importance of these values in everyday team operations.
+An Engineering Manager plays a critical role in defining and enforcing the values of the team they lead.
+They're responsible for setting the tone for a culture where these values are understood and practiced by all members.
+They will often work hand-in-hand with HR and leadership to craft a set of values that align with the broader organization's vision and purpose.

+Enforcing these values, however, can present a challenge.
+Managers will have to practice diplomacy and employ good judgment to ensure that the values are not just stated but also integrated into the work life.
+This could involve training, communication, and in some cases, conflict resolution.

+To succeed in this area, Engineering Managers need strong communication skills, a fair bit of wisdom, and a dedication to consistency.
+They must be able to articulate the importance of these values and why they matter to the team's work and to the wider business.